 The oversight of educational performance by the Board is undertaken through a number of ways in addition to scrutiny of performance data at Board Meetings.
 These include involvement of Trustees in moderation of the College Self-Assessment Report.
 Trustees observe both mid-year SAR reviews and the College SAR validation event to check the rigour of the process first hand for the Board and to validate or challenge judgments made by College managers.
 The Chair and Vice Chair of Trustees also meet the Principal to discuss broader educational and College developments.
-Trustees have also used contextualised learning walks and the Board adopted a new Link Trustee protocol in March 2021 and the Link Trustee scheme has continued throughout 2021/22, with 7 Trustees being linked to a particular department which enables a greater focus on a particular curriculum area or a particular aspect of teaching, learning and assessment.
-During the pandemic, student focus groups were not held but these groups have now recommenced and form an important mechanism to help validate Trustees' judgments about the College's performance.
+The Board utilise a Link Trustee protocol with 7 Trustees continuing to be linked to a particular department which enables a greater focus on a particular curriculum area or a particular aspect of teaching, learning and assessment.
+During 2023/24, Link visits took place across the department of Sports & PE.